Tips for preparing your hot rod or custom car or truck for interior and upholstery.

-Have all the window garnish moldings fitted well to the windows and either polished or painted.
-If you plan to paint the moldings the same color of the leather or cloth, have them in primer and make sure that the felting is fitted for the upholster to put onto garnish moldings after he or she has painted them.
+Have all the window garnish moldings fitted well to the windows and either polished or painted?
+If you plan to paint the moldings the same color as the leather or cloth, have them in primer and make sure that the felting is fitted for the upholsterer to put onto garnish moldings after he or she has painted them.
 All window felting should be in place.

 You can leave the front and back glass out most projects — just ask your interior or upholstery shop.

 TIP: If your vehicle has power windows, locate the switches where they are convenient for you (not obstructed by your leg, for example).
 Often the best location for window switches in a custom car or truck are in the console or in a short drop panel under the dash.